randombit/grab-rss/readme.txt

 pool size didn't decrease runtimes).
 The optimal size will depend a lot on your local hardware and network as well as how many feeds you are trying to get (and all of their hardware and networks).
-The default pool size is 4 processes.
+The default pool size is 0, which means don't use the multiprocessing module.

 The default socket timeout is 30 seconds, which is probably fine unless you have a very wonky network or are running only a single